UPPMAX/R-python-julia-matlab-HPC/docs/r/load_runR.rst

             module spider R/<version>

-        where ``<version>`` is an R version, in ``major.minor.patch`` format, for example, ``module spider R/4.1.2``
+        where ``<version>`` is an R version, in ``major.minor.patch`` format, for example, ``module spider R/4.1.2``.

-        .. admonition:: How does the output look like ?
+        .. admonition:: How does the output look like?
             :class: dropdown

             Your output will look similar to this: